pjeby/quick-explorer/README.md

 ### Current Limitations

-* Files are always sorted in ascending name order (using the same collation rules as the file-explorer view)
+* Files are always sorted in ascending display-name order (using the same collation rules as the file-explorer view)
 * You can drag things *out of* the dropdowns, but you can't drop anything *into* them
 * There is no way to configure sorting or grouping of files
 * Only "inside same"-style folder notes are supported